BNLIF/wire-cell-docs/docs/viz/bee.md

 [TOC]

-# Introduction to BEE
+# Introduction to Bee

 Displaying 3D reconstruction results is difficult.
 Often it requires installation of some platform-dependent programs and downloading some pre-formated data.
 For most physicists, it's too much effort ("Just show me the results!")

-[BEE](http://www.phy.bnl.gov/wire-cell/bee/) is a web-based application intended to solve this problem, and brings the interactive 3D world to the physicists.
+[Bee](https://www.phy.bnl.gov/twister/bee/) is a web-based application intended to solve this problem, and brings the interactive 3D world to the physicists.
 Some of the features include:

-- **No installation** : Just go to [the BEE homepage](http://www.phy.bnl.gov/wire-cell/bee/).
+- **No installation** : Just go to [the Bee homepage](https://www.phy.bnl.gov/twister/bee/).
 - **Cross-platform** : Runs everywhere with [a modern web browser that supports WebGL](http://caniuse.com/#feat=webgl), including mobile devices.
 - **Easy share**: Each event has its own url that can be shared with anyone in the world.
 - **Interactive** : Unleashes the power of WebGL with mouse and keyboard.